nmagal/Assignments/Intro to Deep Learning/README.md

 ## Numpy Implementations

 ### Neural Network
 In this assignment, a neural network is created.
 Linear layers, activation functions, backprop, batchnorm, and momentum are implemented.

+### Convolutional Neural Network
+In this assignment, a convolutional nueral network is created.
+This builds upon the previous assignment, and 1D and 2D convolutional layers are implemented.